-Implementing DTO involves dividing the device tree, building, partitioning, and running.
+Implementing device tree overlays (DTOs) involves dividing the device tree (DT), building, partitioning, and running.
 After you have a working implementation, you must also maintain compatibility between the two DTs and determine a strategy for ensuring the security of each DT partition.

-Start by dividing the device tree into two (2) parts:
+Start by dividing the DT into two parts:

 - Main DT.
 The SoC-only part and the default configurations, provided by SoC vendor.